MartinTichovsky/proxy-object-path/README.md

 ## About

 This micro project was inspired by [`ts-object-path`](https://github.com/Taras-Tymchiy/ts-object-path) and its solution.
-My solution is more easier and a major idea is to make code more safer.
+My solution is simpler and a major idea was to make the code safer.
 Instead of using strings in inputs, i18next, etc. we would like to connect them with names generated from a Type (because of typescript checking = less mistakes).

-If we have an object which is declared as type ExampleType and then we have some function, component, etc. which is accepts a parameter 'key' and by this key will pass a value into that object with this expression `object[key] = value`, providing string as a name is not good practice in TypeScript, because programmers can easily make a typo.
+Let's say we have an object which is declared as type ExampleType and then a function, component, etc. This function accepts a parameter 'key' and will pass a value into the object with this expression `object[key] = value`.
+Providing string as a name is not good practice in TypeScript, because programmers can easily make a typo.
 See a [React example](https://github.com/MartinTichovsky/proxy-object-path/tree/master/example).

 ![Example of using](https://github.com/MartinTichovsky/__sources__/raw/master/ezgif-7-5e8c2990f28b.gif)